elliemci/agent-development-kit/README.md

 1. **init**.py

-Must import the agent module: from . import agent
+Import the agent module: from . import agent
 This makes the agent discoverable by ADK

 2. agent.py

-Must define a variable named root_agent
+Define a variable named root_agent
 This is the entry point that ADK uses to find agent

 3. Command Location

-Always run adk commands from the parent directory, not from inside the agent directory;
+Always run adk commands from the parent directory containing agent folder;
 `adk` shows all command options
 `adk web` spin off the FastAPI server with Web UI which makes an end point to sent requess to the agent

 This structure ensures that ADK can automatically discover and load the agent when running commands like adk web or adk run.

+4. Access the web UI by opening the URL shown in terminal, typically http://localhost:8000

+5. Select an agent from dropdown menu in top-left corner of the UI

+6. Start chatting with selected agent in textbox at the bottom of the screen

+7. Exit the conversation or stop the server with Ctrl+C in terminal.

 ### Key Components